 Community Spaces is now managed by Groundwork UK.

-The Green Flag Award, Green Pennant Award, and the Green Heritage Site Accreditation are still owned by the Department for Communities and Local Government, but are now managed by Keep Britain Tidy.
+The Green Flag Award scheme is still owned by the Ministry of Housing, Communities & Local Government, but is now managed by Keep Britain Tidy.

 BizFizz is now owned and managed by the New Economics Foundation.